-At the time of sale of the 2009E Bonds, the Commonwealth will determine whether to issue the 2009E-1 Bonds and the 2009E-2 Bonds as Build America Bonds authorized by ARRA or as tax-exempt bonds.
-If either the 2009E-1 Bonds or the 2009E-2 Bonds or both are issued as Build America Bonds (the "Taxable Bonds"), the information contained under this caption, "Federally Taxable Build America Bonds" shall be applicable to such series of bonds.
-If the 2009E-1 Bonds or the 2009E-2 Bonds or both are issued as tax-exempt bonds, then the information contained under this caption "Federally Taxable Build America Bonds" shall not be applicable to such series of bonds and should be disregarded for such series of Bonds.
+At the time of sale of the 2009F-2 Bonds, the Authority will determine whether to issue the 2009F-2 Bonds as Build America Bonds authorized by the Recovery Act or as tax-exempt bonds.
+If the 2009F-2 Bonds are issued as Build America Bonds (the "Taxable Bonds"), the information contained under this caption, "Federally Taxable Build America Bonds" shall be applicable to such 2009F-2 Bonds.
+If the 2009F-2 Bonds are issued as tax-exempt bonds, then the information contained under this caption "Federally Taxable Build America Bonds" shall not be applicable to such 2009F-2 Bonds and should be disregarded.

 Opinion of Bond Counsel.
-The opinion of Bond Counsel with respect to the Taxable Bonds will state that, based on current law, interest on the Taxable Bonds is included in the gross income of the owners thereof for Federal income tax purposes.
+The opinion of Bond Counsel with respect to the Taxable Bonds will state that, based on current law, interest on the Taxable Bonds is included in the gross income of the owners thereof for federal income tax purposes.
 In addition, the opinion of Bond Counsel will state that under existing statutes of the Commonwealth, interest on the Taxable Bonds is exempt from income taxation by the Commonwealth and any political subdivision thereof.

-For the Taxable Bonds, the Commonwealth will elect to receive cash subsidy payments equal to 35% of the interest payable on the Taxable Bonds from the United States Treasury.
+For the Taxable Bonds, the Authority will elect to receive cash subsidy payments equal to 35% of the interest payable on the Taxable Bonds from the United States Treasury.
 As a result of such election, holders of the Taxable Bonds will not be eligible to receive the tax credit otherwise permitted under Section 54AA(a) of the Code.
-The Code establishes certain ongoing requirements that must be met subsequent to the issuance and delivery of the Taxable Bonds in order for the Commonwealth to continue to receive such subsidy payments.
-These requirements include, but are not limited to, requirements relating to use and expenditure of the available project proceeds of the Taxable Bonds, yield and other restrictions on investments of available project proceeds of the Taxable Bonds and the arbitrage rebate requirement that certain excess earnings on gross proceeds be rebated to the Federal government.
+The Code establishes certain ongoing requirements that must be met subsequent to the issuance and delivery of the Taxable Bonds in order for the Authority to continue to receive such subsidy payments.
+These requirements include, but are not limited to, requirements relating to use and expenditure of the available project proceeds of the Taxable Bonds, yield and other restrictions on investments of available project proceeds of the Taxable Bonds and the arbitrage rebate requirement that certain excess earnings on gross proceeds be rebated to the federal government.
 Noncompliance may cause the Taxable Bonds to fail to qualify for the receipt of the interest subsidy payments.
-The Commonwealth has covenanted to comply with certain applicable requirements of the Code to assure the receipt of the interest subsidy payments in respect of the Taxable Bonds.
+The Authority has covenanted to comply with certain applicable requirements of the Code to assure the receipt of the interest subsidy payments in respect of the Taxable Bonds.

 Summary.
-The following is a summary of certain of the United States Federal income tax consequences of the ownership of the Taxable Bonds as of the date hereof.
-Each prospective purchaser of the Taxable Bonds should consult with its own tax advisor regarding the application of United States Federal income tax laws, as well as any state, local, foreign or other tax laws, to its particular situation.
+The following is a summary of certain of the United States federal income tax consequences of the ownership of the Taxable Bonds as of the date hereof.
+Each prospective purchaser of the Taxable Bonds should consult with its own tax advisor regarding the application of United States federal income tax laws, as well as any state, local, foreign or other tax laws, to its particular situation.